efezinoidisi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 21-reverse is a script that reverses its input

+- 22-users_and_homes is a script that displays all users and their home directoriessorted by users

-- 22-empty_casks is a script that finds all empty files and directories in the current directory and all subdirectories
+- 100-empty_casks is a script that finds all empty files and directories in the current directory and all subdirectories